FUM-RPL/Adv-DPNP/README.md

 # Adv-DPNP: Adversarial Robustness with Deep Positive Negative Prototypes

-This repository contains the official implementation of our paper:
+This repository contains the official implementation of our paper "[Deep Positive-Negative Prototypes for Adversarially Robust Discriminative Prototypical Learning](https://arxiv.org/abs/2504.03782)".
 The code and experiment scripts will be available here shortly.

 **Abstract:**

-Deep neural networks demonstrate significant vulnerability to adversarial per- turbations, posing risks for critical applications.
-Current adversarial training methods predominantly focus on robustness against attacks without explicitly leveraging geometric structures in the latent space, usually resulting in reduced accuracy on the original clean data.
-To address these issues, we propose a novel adversarial training framework named Adversarial Deep Positive-Negative Proto- types (Adv-DPNP), which integrates disriminative prototype-based learning with adversarial training.
-Adv-DPNP uses unified class prototypes serving dual roles as classifier weights and robust anchors, enhancing both intra-class compactness and inter-class separation in the latent space.
-Moreover, a novel dual-branch training mechanism maintains stable prototypes by updating them exclusively with clean data; while the feature extractor layers are learned using both clean and adver- sarial data to remain invariant against adversarial perturbations.
-In addition, our approach utilizes a composite loss function combining positive prototype align- ment, negative prototype repulsion, and consistency regularization to further enhance discrimination, adversarial robustness, and clean accuracy.
-Extensive experiments conducted on standard benchmark datasets confirm the effectiveness of Adv-DPNP compared to state-of-the-art methods, achieving higher clean accu- racy and competitive robustness under adversarial perturbations and common corruptions.
+Despite the advantages of discriminative prototype-based methods, their role in adversarial robustness remains underexplored.
+Meanwhile, current adversarial training methods predominantly focus on robustness against adversarial attacks without explicitly leveraging geometric structures in the latent space, usually resulting in reduced accuracy on the original clean data.
+We propose a novel framework named Adversarially trained Deep Positive-Negative Prototypes (Adv-DPNP), which integrates discriminative prototype-based learning with adversarial training.
+Adv-DPNP uses unified class prototypes that serve as both classifier weights and robust anchors in the latent space.
+Moreover, a novel dual-branch training mechanism maintains stable prototypes by updating them exclusively with clean data, while the feature extractor is trained on both clean and adversarial inputs to increase invariance to adversarial perturbations.
+In addition, we use a composite loss that combines positive-prototype alignment, negative-prototype repulsion, and consistency regularization to further enhance discrimination, adversarial robustness, and clean accuracy.
+Extensive experiments on standard benchmarks (CIFAR-10/100 and SVHN) confirm that Adv-DPNP improves clean accuracy over state-of-the-art defenses and baseline methods, while maintaining competitive or superior robustness under a suite of widely used attacks, including FGSM, PGD, C&W, and AutoAttack.
+We also evaluate robustness to common corruptions on CIFAR-10-C, where Adv-DPNP achieves the highest average accuracy across severities and corruption types.
+Additionally, we provide an in-depth analysis of the discriminative quality of the learned feature representations, highlighting the effectiveness of Adv-DPNP in maintaining compactness and clear separation in the latent space.

 Stay tuned for updates!